metaclips/solana_tx_agent/README.md

 ## Architecture Document

-The hackathon requires a public architecture document hosted separately from this GitHub repository.
+The submission requires a public architecture document hosted separately from this GitHub repository.

 Public architecture document: **TODO: replace with your public Figma, Notion, Google Docs, or other public URL before submission.**